fuse-box/fuse-box/docs/devServer.md

 ### express

-Access `express` server by prodiving a callback
+Access `express` server by providing a callback

 ```ts
 fusebox({